sarahembarry/PFDA-project/README.md

 My name is Sarah Barry, and I am currently pursuing a Higher Diploma in Computing in Data Analytics at Atlantic Technological University (ATU).
 This repository is part of my coursework for the module: Programming for Data Analytics.

 ## About This Project
-This repository analyzes weather data from five Irish locations to assess wind farm feasibility.
-It demonstrates skills in data cleaning, visualization, and forecasting, including:
+This repository analyses weather data from five Irish locations to assess wind farm feasibility.
+It demonstrates skills in data cleaning, visualisation, and forecasting, including:

-- **Data Cleaning:** Addressed missing values and managed data with SQLite.
+- **Data Cleaning:** Addressed missing values and managed data using SQLite.
-- **Visualization:** Created interactive and static plots with Plotly and Matplotlib.
+- **Visualisation:** Created interactive and static plots with Plotly and Matplotlib.
 - **Machine Learning:** Used Linear Regression to evaluate trends and model accuracy.
 - **Forecasting:** Developed SARIMAX models to predict 10-year wind speeds for Dublin and Malin Head.